-By clicking the Wizard button, user can return to the Smart Wizard if needed.
-For the Smart Wizard configuration, please refer to the Chapter 4 Smart Wizard Configuration.
+By clicking the Wizard button, you can return to the Smart Wizard if you wish to make any changes there.
+For the Smart Wizard configuration, you can refer to the Chapter 4 Smart Wizard Configuration.

 Tool Bar > Tools Menu

 The Tools Menu offers global function controls such as Reset System, Reboot Device, Configuration Backup & Restore, Firmware Backup & Upgrade, Firmware Information and Flash Information.